hellmelt/erlnode/README.md

-# erlnode
+# ErlNode
-Erlang cnode functionality based on encapsulating erl_interface C library using napi and cnode-addon-api.
+Erlang cnode functionality based on encapsulating erl_interface C library using napi and node-addon-api.

-This project is very beta.
-You can create cnodes, connect and accept, send and receive terms.
+This project is very alpha.
+You can create erlang cnodes in node, send and receive terms.
+Connect to and accept connections from other erlang nodes are managed internally.

+The node add-on encapsulates some erl_interface functions.
+The stuff that makes things tick is implemented in JavaScript.

 erlang.js is used for conversions from a javascript format, representing erlang data types, to erlang binary format, and vice versa.
 But erlang.js has not implemented all required conversions, so a fork of that repo is part of this project.